Key Takeaways

 How to take it up a notch

-It is possible the bulk of this sodium is from the sauce - so you may want to halve how much you add to your meal.
-Add homemade flavor add-ins that do not rely on sodium, such as fresh herbs or lemon juice.
-This suggestion can apply to other frozen meals with higher sodium levels.
+The bulk of this sodium may be from the sauce, so you may want to halve the amount you add to your meal.
+You can also add homemade flavor add-ins that do not rely on sodium, such as fresh herbs or lemon juice.

 5. Sweet Earth Vegan Frozen Natural Foods Curry Tiger